SolaceLabs/demo-qr-entanglement/README.md

 # Entanglement QR Code Demo

-Another demo by Aaron to visualize the latency and connectiveness with Solace Cloud MQTT
+Another demo by Aaron to visualize the latency and connectiveness with Solace Cloud MQTT (or any MQTT service, really!).

 ## https://sg.solace.com/qr

 ![](https://github.com/aaron-613/demo-qr-entanglement/blob/master/gfx/qr_screenshot.png "Screenshot")

 ## Premise

 [Click here](https://sg.solace.com/qr) load up the page.
 It will generate a QR code to scan with a phone.
 Once the phone connects and entagles, you can control the cube from either device either via rotational/accelerometer data (doesn't work on iPhones anymore), or via swipe gestures.

 ## Instructions to deploy